techvariable/NeptuneConnect/README.md

 - Prisma
 - StencilJS

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started

-Neptune Connect can be installed on both a server and on your local machine.
-If you're setting it up on a local server, you must have a running gremlin database.
+To use Neptune Connect, you can install it on a server or your local machine.
+If you choose to set it up on a local server, make sure you have a running Gremlin database.

 ### Prerequisites

 1. NodeJS 16.x.
 2. NPM
 3. Curl and Wget
 4. AWS Neptune or local gremlin instance
 5. Active internet connection

 ### Installation

+#### Using the installer

 To install Neptune Connect on your system, run the following command